1775 – Manchester Answers the Call to Arms!

 Prior to the auction, representatives from both Doyle and the Whitney Smith Research Center spent considerable time in the archives of the Manchester Historical Museum, and we were delighted to help authenticate the provenance of this historic national treasure.

 Expectations for its sale ran high!
 The flag itself had been on view at prestigious special events in both Boston and New York City.
 Doyle estimated it could sell for one to three million dollars!

 A few weeks later, to the surprise of most people, the historic flag failed to meet the minimum bid at auction.
 Sometime later however, a private sale was completed.
 While the identity of the buyer remains unknown, we have recently learned that the Forster Flag is currently on display at the Museum of the American Revolution in Philadelphia.
 Our fondest hope is that at some point in time, the Forster Flag will return home for a guest appearance.

 While the Manchester Historical Museum was in no position to bid on the flag itself, we did acquire the replica.
 Once a year it makes a public appearance during Manchester’s annual 4th of July parade.
-A color guard in period uniforms from the 10th Massachusetts Regiment stops in front of the historic Forster homestead where the current owner and president of the Manchester Historical Museum, Sue Parker presents them with the flag.
+A color guard in period uniforms from the 10th Massachusetts Regiment stops in front of the historic Forster homestead where the current owner, Sue Parker, presents them with the flag.
 The Regiment then marches down Union Street, stops in front of the Historical Museum and returns the flag with all due honor and respect to its permanent residence.